 Heart Rate for Biking and Running

 I frequently use heart rate data.
 If you are experienced with training, then zone training may sound familiar to you.
-By doing some simple tests, you can calculate certain ranges or zones.
+By doing some simple tests, you can calculate specific ranges or zones.
 The zones help you with monitoring your intensity.
-When training, the key is to not get out there and push yourself until you puke.
+When training, the key is not to get out there and push yourself until you puke.
 The goal is to pace yourself, train specifically for your race, and train in the safest ranges for your body.
 Just like speed and pace, heart rate data is not perfect.

 During a stressful day, your heart rate may be higher.
 An extra cup of coffee can also get your ticker pumping a little harder.
 Regardless, heart rate is a tool to provide actionable and usable data.
 It is much better than the puke test.

 Rate of Perceived Exertion for Swimming, Biking, and Running